Vancouver Harbour Flight Centre: Control tower

 The Vancouver Harbour Control Tower is the only one in Canada specifically for a water aerodrome.
 At 142 m above ground it is the highest control tower in the world. and is located on top of the Granville Square building.
 In 2009 the airport handled 54,741 aircraft movements, the 35th busiest in Canada.
 It is also the 8th busiest aerodrome in BC and the busiest water aerodrome in Canada.
 Itinerant aircraft movements (from one airport to another) for the aerodrome were 54,711 while local movements were 30.

 Operations

 The actual aircraft docking area, at 49°17′26.44″N 123°07′08.90″W, is situated just west of Canada Place.
 This part of Burrard Inlet is listed by Nav Canada as a restricted area and no aircraft are permitted to take off, land or move through the zone at a high speed.
-Just north of Canada Place is a rectangular section called "Area Alfa", centered on the official coordinates, which is the main aircraft operating zone.
+Just north of Canada Place is a rectangular section called "Area Alfa", centred on the official coordinates, which is the main aircraft operating zone.

 In 2007, the link to Victoria Inner Harbour Airport was, according to the Official Airline Guide, Canada's busiest air route by the number of weekly flights.